J-Siu/johnsiu.com/content/blog/tiny-vps-postfix-part-2-non-linux-outgoing-smtp-account.md

 tags: ["linux", "ubuntu", "smtp", "vps", "postfix"]
 title: "Tiny VPS Postfix - Part 2 - Non-Linux Outgoing SMTP Account"
 ---

+In the last part I show a minimal setup of Postfix.
+It allow incoming emails to be forwarded to specific external email address(es).
 <!--more-->

 ## Replying email with my own domain

-In the last part I show a minimal setup of Postfix.
-It allow incoming emails to be forwarded to specific external email address(es).

 However, there are situations we would like to reply or sent with our own domain.
-Especially with today tighter email security setup, relaying through others email server (eg. your isp) will likely have your email flaged as spam, if not outright rejected.
+Especially with today tighter email security setup, relaying through others email server (eg. your isp) will likely have your email flagged as spam, if not outright rejected.

-It will be way over kill to setup postfixadmin and mysql for a few email addresses.
+It will be way over kill to setup `postfixadmin` and `mysql` for a few email addresses.
 On the other hand, it is undesirable (at least for me) to setup a local Linux account on the VPS just for sending email.

 So is there a simple way to setup smtp authentication with postfix without using Linux account?